-Sex and the City’s upcoming reboot, And Just Like That, will head into production this summer with a new cast member, as well as a few key returning ones.
-In addition to Sara Ramirez’s character Che Diaz — the first nonbinary character in SATC history, Sarah Jessica Parker, Kristin Davis and Cynthia Nixon will all reprise their original roles.
-It’s now been reported that Christopher Noth will also return as Mr. Big — because apparently if Carrie can’t have peace, we can’t either.
+Sex and the City’s upcoming reboot, And Just Like That, is due to hit HBO Max on December 9th, just in time for holiday watching.
+In addition to Sara Ramirez’s character Che Diaz — the first nonbinary character in SATC history — Sarah Jessica Parker, Kristin Davis and Cynthia Nixon will all reprise their original roles.
+(Christopher Noth will also return as Mr. Big — because apparently if Carrie can’t have peace, we can’t either.)

 Here’s everything we know about the Sex and the City reboot so far:

 Is there trailer for And Just Like That?

 The first trailer for And Just Like That dropped Friday, November 12th and gives a glimpse into the coming season, and a second, longer trailer dropped on Tuesday, November 30th.
 Carrie, Miranda and Charlotte are all back, waiting for a table for brunch, gathering together for wine at the park, meeting and shopping with new friends, and living in the city that always reinvents itself.
 Carrie is a podcaster, Lily is in her late teens (!), and Miranda knows that “having it all” is “really hard.”